General and capabilities

 Q. Is on-premises going away and everything moving to the cloud?
 If not, what features are being carried over from on-premises?

 A. Current on-premises customers can continue to use an on-premises deployment.
-In addition, Cisco DNA Spaces includes a cloud tethering option so that you will have an option to connect to the Cisco DNA Spaces cloud.
-You do not have to purchase on-premises separately, as it comes bundled with Cisco DNA Spaces.
+In addition, Cisco Spaces includes a cloud tethering option so that you will have an option to connect to the Cisco Spaces cloud.
+You do not have to purchase on-premises separately, as it comes bundled with Cisco Spaces.
 The only customers that need to deploy on-premises are those doing location compute.

 Indoor IoT Services